Stuffed Cabbage Rolls are so old-fashioned they’re probably just out fashion, but they make a fantastic, hearty meal on a cold, dreary wet spring day.

 My sister suggested Stuffed Cabbage Rolls for a blog post, and yeah, I turned up my nose at the idea at first.
 Then the idea slowly percolated, and these Stuffed Cabbage Rolls were just the thing this week when I was reluctant to turn on the furnace and hoping the sun would come out.
 The long, slow braise warmed up my kitchen and the smell wafting through the house was fantastic…

 Thanks, Sis, I owe ya one.
+Not the healthiest meal, as many “heritage” recipes are meant to feed hard workers, but wonderful all the same.
 I was worried about using a recipe with canned soup, but it was the right call.
+Use tomato sauce if you’d rather avoid the canned soup version.
 Neither my son or I could stop eating these.
 We even warmed up a couple for a late night snack.
 Don’t be tempted to leave out the raisins – just trust me on this one!

 The thing with cabbage rolls is that once you prepare the cabbage, you’re basically committed to using the whole head.
-This recipe makes about 18 or so cabbage rolls, packed in a 9 x 13″ pan.
-This is the kind of recipe I love, because I divide the cabbage rolls amongst two casseroles, bake them both, then cover one tightly and freeze for a later meal.
-They freeze beautifully and just need a reheating at a later date.
+This recipe makes 16 cabbage rolls packed in a 9 x 13″ pan.
+Traditionally the left over cabbage is strewn in the bottom of the pan and the top of the pan is covered with a few more leaves.

-With careful shopping the Cabbage Rolls cost about $6.26, total, and 1/2 for the meal around $3.14.
-I added budget sides: Lovely mashed potatoes to sop up the sauce and my favorite Carrots with Parsley Butter.
+With careful shopping the Cabbage Rolls cost around $6.26, but since it makes 16, I freeze half, dividing the cost and labor over two meals.
+For one meal the cost is $3.14, and (sorry, not shown here) I added budget sides: Lovely mashed potatoes to sop up the sauce and my favorite Carrots with Parsley Butter.
 A few mashed potatoes for four runs well under a dollar and the carrots about 60 cents, bringing the meal total to about $4.75.

-Recipe: Stuffed Cabbage Rolls with Sweet Sour Sauce, makes about 18 rolls, allow 2 to 3 per person.
+Stuffed Cabbage Rolls with Sweet Sour Sauce, 16 rolls, allow 2 to 3 per person.

 - 1 large head cabbage